Electrification: Pre-electric power

-To be efficient steam engines needed to be several hundred horsepower.
+To be efficient, steam engines needed to be several hundred horsepower.
 Steam engines and boilers also required operators and maintenance.
 For these reasons the smallest commercial steam engines were about 2 horsepower.
 This was above the need for many small shops.
-Also, a small steam engine and boiler cost about $7,000 while an old blind horse that could develop 1/2 horsepower cost $20 or less.
-Machinery to use horses for power cost $300 or less.
+Additionally, a small steam engine and boiler could cost as much as $7,000, while generating power using a living horse could be had for less than a tenth that price.

-Many power requirements were less than that of a horse.
-Shop machines, such as woodworking lathes, were often powered with a one- or two-man crank.
-Household sewing machines were powered with a foot treadle; however, factory sewing machines were steam-powered from a line shaft.
-Dogs were sometimes used on machines such as a treadmill, which could be adapted to churn butter.
+One horsepower was often more than sufficient for many purposes.
+Man-powered tools, such as lathes, were common in many shops.
+Household sewing machines were powered with a foot treadle, unlike their line-shaft operated factory counterparts.
+Even dogs could be used to generate power, using a treadmill for tasks like churning butter.

-In the late 19th century specially designed power buildings leased space to small shops.
+In the late 19th century, specially designed power buildings leased space to small shops.
 These building supplied power to the tenants from a steam engine through line shafts.

-Electric motors were several times more efficient than small steam engines because central station generation was more efficient than small steam engines and because line shafts and belts had high friction losses.

-Electric motors were more efficient than human or animal power.
-The conversion efficiency for animal feed to work is between 4 and 5% compared to over 30% for electricity generated using coal.
+Electric motors were several times more efficient than small steam engines, owing to the efficiency of central generation and the lower losses due to friction.
+Electric motors were more efficient than human or animal power, with a conversion efficiency of 4–5% compared to 30% with coal power.

 Economic impact of electrification

 Electrification and economic growth are highly correlated.
 In economics, the efficiency of electrical generation has been shown to correlate with technological progress.

-In the U.S. from 1870 to 1880 each man-hour was provided with .55 hp.
-In 1950 each man-hour was provided with 5 hp, or a 2.8% annual increase, declining to 1.5% from 1930 to 1950.
+In the U.S. from 1870 to 1880, each man-hour was provided with .55 hp.
+In 1950, each man-hour was provided with 5 hp, or a 2.8% annual increase, declining to 1.5% from 1930 to 1950.
 The period of electrification of factories and households from 1900 to 1940, was one of high productivity and economic growth.
 Most studies of electrification and electric grids focused on industrial core countries in Europe and the United States.
 Elsewhere, wired electricity was often carried on and through the circuits of colonial rule.
-Some historians and sociologists considered the interplay of colonial politics and the development of electric grids: in India, Rao showed that linguistics-based regional politics—not techno-geographical considerations—led to the creation of two separate grids; in colonial Zimbabwe (Rhodesia), Chikowero showed that electrification was racially based and served the white settler community while excluding Africans; and in Mandate Palestine, Shamir claimed that British electric concessions to a Zionist-owned company deepened the economic disparities between Arabs and Jews.
+Some historians and sociologists considered the interplay of colonial politics and the development of electric grids: in India, Yenda Srinivasa Rao showed that linguistics-based regional politics—not techno-geographical considerations—led to the creation of two separate grids; in colonial Zimbabwe (Rhodesia), Moses Chikowero showed that electrification was racially based and served the white settler community while excluding Africans; and in Mandate Palestine, Ronen Shamir argued that British electric concessions to a Zionist-owned company deepened the economic disparities between Arabs and Jews.